sg-crest

 Jurong Lake Catchment (2013 - 2019)

-3. PUB is currently in the midst of looking into extending the private sewer rehabilitation programme in the Western Catchment (2021 - 2026).
+3. PUB is currently implementing the private sewer rehabilitation programme in the Western Catchment (2021 - 2026).

 4. The government provides the following assistance to premises owners, whose private sewers are found to be defective.